neekhilsingh/doc-scanner-ocr/README.md

 ### 2. Finding the Document

-After getting the edge image, the program looks for contours.
+The program looks for contours in the edge image.

-The contours are checked to find a suitable four-sided contour.
-The four points are then used as the corners of the document.
+It checks the contours to find a suitable four-sided contour.
+Once found, the four points are treated as the corners of the document.

-This is handled mainly in:
+This is mainly handled in:

 ```text
 scanner/transform.py